wordswords/dotfiles/notes/TESTING.md

 ### Risk-Based Testing

 * All testing should be risk-based.
 What does that mean?
-Well, given the limited budget for testing in all products, and the potentially almost infinite ways to test a product, the areas which are tested should be prioritised according to risk.
+Well, given the limited budget for testing in all products, and the potentially almost infinite ways to test a product, the areas which are tested should be prioritized according to risk.
 * E.g. if you have 20 minutes to test a feature, and it includes a change to the payment provider, and also some UI changes, which do you test first?
 Well if anything went wrong with the payment provider, then that is a big problem for this business.
 So you concentrate on the payment provider.
 * That was a trivial example.
 Most of the risk based analysis you will be doing is not as cut-and-dry as this but nevertheless you have to be always conscious of risk to the business from bugs in particular areas to know where to concentrate your limited testing resources.